openstack/tempest/doc/source/test_removal.rst

 """"""""""""""""""""""""

 There are 2 approaches to addressing the 3rd prong.
-Either it can be raised during a qa meeting during the Tempest discussion.
+Either it can be raised during a QA meeting during the Tempest discussion.
 Please put it on the agenda well ahead of the scheduled meeting.
 Since the meeting time will be well known ahead of time anyone who depends on the tests will have ample time beforehand to outline any concerns on the before the meeting.
 To give ample time for